jjvanzon/Circular-Language-Spec-Plans/1. Current/Sub-Projects/2020-03 Content Reorganization Notes.md

 - Making folder sub-division neater of "Framework" (inside Software-System-Docs), now that the topics have found a new place.

 ### Done

+#### 2021-04-05 Done Merging Together Goals of Revamp Project with Main Project.

+- [x] Out of Scope > Time Planning > Archiving it.
+- [x] Out of Scope > Product List
+    - [x] Moving sub-elaborations to sub-project docs.
+    - [x] Small introductory texts for the sections.
+- [x] Moving things out of Main Projects to Out of Scope.
+    - [x] Done Projects seems to have some Out of Scope things.

 #### 2021-03-30 Done Merging together goals of Revamp project with Main Project.